imSaharukh/portfolio-site/src/data/about.md

 # Intro

-I am an entrepreneurial enthusiast currently working as a **Mobile Application Developer** at [Munchies](https://munchies.com.bd), where I specialize in building hybrid mobile applications with [Flutter](https://flutter.dev) and backend development using [NodeJS (Typescript)](https://nodejs.org/en/) at scale.
+# Bio

-### Technical Expertise:
+Experienced **Lead Software Engineer** with over 3 years of expertise, recently contributing at Munchies Deliveries Limited.
+Demonstrated leadership, spearheading the implementation of Microservices architecture for a platform with 70k+ users and 300+ restaurants.
+Proficient in Flutter maintenance, optimizing legacy APIs, and overseeing a dynamic full-stack team of 5 engineers.

-- **Mobile Development:** Flutter
+### Education:
-- **Backend Development:** NodeJS (Typescript)
+- **Master of Computing** (Ongoing)

-My professional journey is driven by a passion for projects that make a meaningful impact, particularly those related to health and safety, imaging, social impact, and aerospace.
+  *Curtin University*

-If you believe my skills and expertise align with your project or if you simply want to connect and explore potential collaborations, please don't hesitate to get in touch.
-I am open to discussions and excited about the possibility of making a positive impact together.
+Currently pursuing a Master of Computing at Curtin University, I am enthusiastic about impactful projects in health, safety, imaging, social impact, and aerospace.
+Open to new opportunities and eager to explore potential collaborations.

-Feel free to reach out! 🚀
+Feel free to connect! 🚀

 # Currently